 For example, in March 2020, as a result of the COVID-19 pandemic, we halted further enrollment of the completed ECOSPOR III trial with 182 patients enrolled.
-Following receipt of the Phase 3 top-line data from ECOSPOR III, the FDA reaffirmed its prior position that at least 300 patients at 24 weeks will be required for the safety database for SER-109, and we are now actively enrolling patients in our SER-109 open-label study to expand the safety database to meet this threshold.
+Following receipt of the Phase 3 top-line data from ECOSPOR III, the FDA reaffirmed its prior position that safety data from at least 300 patients at 24 weeks will be required for the safety database for SER-109.
+In September 2021, we achieved target enrollment of 300 subjects with the ECOSPOR IV open-label study.
+The target enrollment of a minimum of 300 subjects for the SER-109 safety database was reached in conjunction with a prior completed Phase 3 study, ECOSPOR III.
 We may also be required to treat more patients with SER-109 than we currently expect before we are able to generate a safety database sufficient to allow us to seek approval of SER-109.
 Additional clinical trials or changes in our development plans could cause us to incur significant development costs, delay or prevent the commercialization of SER-109 or otherwise adversely affect our business.
 In addition, prolonged disruptions caused by the COVID-19 pandemic could severely impact our preclinical studies and clinical trials, including by causing further difficulties or delays in initiating, enrolling, conducting, or completing our planned and ongoing clinical trials.
-See "-Risks Related to Our Operations-The COVID-19 pandemic caused by the novel strain of coronavirus has adversely impacted and could continue to adversely impact, our business, including our preclinical studies and clinical trials, results of operations and financial condition."
+See "-Risks Related to Our Operations-The COVID-19 pandemic has adversely impacted and could continue to adversely impact, our business, including our preclinical studies and clinical trials, results of operations and financial condition."